LauzHack/LauzHack.github.io/policies.md

 this counts as travel.
 Similarly, if you must stay at a hotel from Sunday to Monday, it also counts.

 Your receipts must show the travel date, origin and destination of trips when relevant, and the price paid.
-It's OK if the price is in your local currency, we'll convert.
+The receipt currency doesn't matter, we'll convert.
+It's OK if a single receipt has info for multiple participants.

 Starting on the day before the event, you'll be able to send your receipts to a designated committee member on Discord, to speed up the process.
 We strongly recommend you do this early, since the queue to do so in person on Sunday will likely be long.